Cultural Changes and Political Affiliation

 United States culture is splitting into two subcultures.
-The mass media promote a new cultural regime, while Fox News, Breitbart and Alt-Right insist on historical cultural norms.
+Much of mass media promote a new cultural regime, while Fox News, Breitbart and the Alt-Right insist on historical cultural norms.

 As part of the my writing about the development stages of the human mind, I stumbled into an aspect of political distinction that others may find interesting.
 After referencing the maturation of the decision-making portions of the prefrontal brain by the late 20s, I observe the consequences.

 Language and culture play an ongoing role [in decision-making].
 Although they have already laid a groundwork of beliefs (categories and relationships), they continue to be a potent force for maintenance (or disintegration) of the facts that you shape your internal worldview.

 For example, much of mass media has changed its acceptance of homosexuality, marijuana, unmarried mothers, and atheism.
 American culture is no longer monolithic.
 Republican and Democrats—right and left—have a different set of responses to those position shifts.
 Republicans mainly reject the cultural changes, while Democrats mainly accept them.